rocicorp/replicache/README.md

 Replicache Server applies mutations to Customer Server by invoking standard REST/GraphQL HTTP APIs.

-For each request, Replicache passes the custom HTTP header `X-Replicache-TransactionID`.
+For each request, Replicache additionally passes the custom HTTP header `X-Replicache-TransactionID`.

 Customer Server must:

 * Decode TransactionID into ClientID and TransactionOrdinal
-* Atomically, with no less than snapshot isolation:
+* Atomically, with no less than [snapshot isolation](https://jepsen.io/consistency/models/snapshot-isolation):
   * Read the last committed TransactionOrdinal for that client
   * If the last committed TransactionOrdinal is >= the supplied one:
     * Return HTTP 200 OK